- No gym,

 Pushups and Alternatives

 There are so many alternatives to pushups that you can do at home.
 Check out this post on Pushups if you want more information about their benefits.
 You should keep your hands just slightly than shoulder width apart and ensure that your body is straight throughout the whole pushup.
+Another variation of the pushup is included in this video, 6 exercises to do at home.

 - Normal Pushups